NVSL/libpaper/README.md

 By default, `Make.rules` builds `paper.pdf` but you can have it build anything else by setting `PDF_TARGETS` in your paper's make file.

+Use `make watch` to automatically build `paper.pdf` when any of the tex files are updated.

 ## Submitting to ArXiv

 To prepare a paper for submission to the ArXiv (or for distribution to companies, etc.)